 Dwelling on them will only occupy your mental space, make you needlessly and repeatedly angry, and also cause trouble for others who feel that you bring up the same thing again and again after you both decided to bury and move past it.

 10. Know your Body’s Anger Warning Signs

-Similarly, a rising blood pressure, a burning sensation in the chest, and an increased heartbeat could all be your body’s anger warning signs.
-You can observe what is yours so you are quick to act when you notice it making an appearance.
+Similarly, rising blood pressure, a burning sensation in the chest, and an increased heartbeat could all be your body’s anger warning signs.
+You can observe what is yours, so you are quick to act when you notice it making an appearance.

-In this blog, we share our 10 best anger management exercises.
-The key takeaway is to recognize your body’s anger signs so you remove yourself when a person or situation causes anger, and also learn to first listen before you respond, often erratically which you later regret.
+In this blog, we shared the best anger management exercises.
+The key takeaway is to recognize your body’s anger signs so you remove yourself when a person or situation causes anger, and also learn first to listen before you respond, often erratically, which you later regret.

-Other than that, you can involve yourself in anger control exercises and calming activities for anger like boxing, hiking, running, brisk walking, dance, or any other kind of movement.
-Make sure to take conscious slow breaths all this while.
+Other than that, you can involve yourself in anger control exercises and calming activities, like boxing, hiking, running, brisk walking, dancing, etc.